A Guide to eating in colorado

 Keep in mind, we’re still a maturing foodie destination.
 For example, San Francisco boasts 28 restaurants with stars and an elite few with 3 stars so just know that we’ve got a ways to go.
 But, we do have Casa Bonita.

-If you’re visiting, know that Yelp reviews here can be… enthusiastic.
+For anyone dining in Colorado and using Yelp, know that Yelp reviews here can be… enthusiastic.
 I’d say they’re about 75% accurate—so take those five-star raves with a grain of Maldon.

 I’ve eaten at all the restaurants listed below (unless otherwise noted) and double downed on research by crowd-sourcing many of these recommendations from my local foodie community.
 I’ll continue to update this guide as I eat my way through my beautiful home state.
 But if there’s one rule to follow, it’s this: eat some green chili while you’re here.
 You won’t be disappointed.